mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Liffa, I realized that I might have been a bit too hasty in my decision to switch the sentence.
 I've decided to let you choose where to go.
 Does that sound fair?"

 I answered, "Yes, magistrate.
-You are generous."
+It's a generous offer."

 "In that case, I'll continue where I left off."